 - Select the network type for the guest virtual machine.
 If you haven’t configured another network, it will be the ‘default’ NAT network.
 If you’ve set up a network bridge, you can select it here.
 To configure a network bridge, check the ‘Configure a network bridge‘ section on my other blog.

-BIOS: The BIOS mode will be selected by default.
+The BIOS option will be selected by default.
 This firmware is fully supported by the KVM hypervisor.
-By selecting this firmware, you will be able to take internal snapshots, which are quite useful when experimenting with something.
-Unless you have a special need for a UEFI mode, it is strongly advised that you use this firmware.
+When using this firmware, you will be able to take internal snapshots both offline and online, which is very useful when experimenting with something.
+The majority of modern computers, however, use UEFI, and BIOS is considered legacy.

-OVMF_CODE.fd: Select this option if you want UEFI mode without a secure boot.
-Almost all operating system supports this type of firmware.
-This firmware also does not support internal snapshots, however, it does support external snapshots.
+Choose this option if you want UEFI firmware but no secure boot.
+This option also does not support internal snapshots.

 In the CPUs section, a number of CPU-related settings can be set.